 When seen by a physician, the child must report to the school nurse upon return to school with a doctor's note stating when they are cleared to play.
 The athlete will not be able to return to practice or competition without a dated note from the physician and cleared by the school physician..

-The fall season sport athletes will have school physicals done in August.
+The fall season sport athletes will have school physicals given in August.
 There may be some preseason conditioning offered for those who wish to try out for these fall sports.
-Check websites and mailings for exact dates.
+Check websites and mailings/messages for exact dates.

 BOY'S SOCCER - COACH ANGELI - tryouts

 CROSS COUNTRY - COACH OSZUREK - no tryouts